ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

          "child_frame_name x y z roll pitch yaw");
       return 1;
    }

+   // As the parent frame of the transform is `world`, it is
-   if (strcmp(argv[1], "world") == 0) {
+   // necessary to check that the frame name passed is different if (strcmp(argv[1], "world") == 0) {
       RCLCPP_INFO(logger, "Your static turtle name cannot be 'world'");
       return 1;